Eschatologue/CM_wiki/docs/glossary.md

 **Traits**{.inl} Unlike standard D&D, Special Items do not automatically gain additional properties like ignoring Resistance (for weapons) or granting damage Resistance (for armour) unless explicitly stated in their description.
 These properties are only granted when the item's description clearly outlines them.

 **Attunement**{.inl} In Crown and Misery, attunement is tied to the mental focus required to manage powerful or enhanced items.
 It is not a magical connection.
-The limit of three attuned items remains unchanged unless a class feature increases it.
+The limit of three attuned items remains unchanged unless a feature increases it.

 ---